flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

   :start-at: // A future is
   :end-at: } // scope

-FleCSI tasks can take any valid C++ type as an argument `by-value`, e.g., a ``std::vector``:
+Tasks can take many non-trivial C++ types as parameters, e.g., a ``std::vector``:

 .. caution::

-    FleCSI tasks can take any valid C++ type by value.
-However, because task data must be relocatable, you cannot pass pointer arguments or arguments that contain pointers.
-Modifications made to by-value data are local to the task and will not be reflected at the call site.
+    Because they run asynchronously and not necessarily the same number of times as their callers, normal tasks cannot accept pointers or references to non-const types.

 .. literalinclude:: ../../../../tutorial/3-execution/1-single-task.cc
   :language: cpp
-  :start-at: // Task with by-value argument.
+  :start-at: non-trivial parameter
-  :end-at: } // with_by_value_argument
+  :end-at: } //

 Execution of such a task is what you would expect:

 .. literalinclude:: ../../../../tutorial/3-execution/1-single-task.cc
   :language: cpp
-  :start-at: // Execute a task that takes an argument by-value.
+  :start-at: non-trivial argument
   :end-at: } // scope

 FleCSI tasks can also be templated: